 Ado Moran former whipper-in to the Kildares has taken on hunting the Carlow Farmers Foxhounds, and Mikie Moran who whipped-in to the Killinicks has replaced him.

 Graham Buston has left the County Limericks for sunnier climes in the USA, hunting Hal Barry’s Bear Creek Hounds in Georgia.
-Buston is succeeded by James Bradley of the North Herefordshire.To read more, a subscription is needed: Click here to subscribe
+Buston is succeeded by James Bradley of the North Herefordshire.To read more, a subscription is required.
+Log in or click here to subscribe.